Sharon Moriwaki

-Sharon Moriwaki is an American Democratic party politician from Hawaii.
+Sharon Yuriko Moriwaki (born December 29, 1945) is an American Democratic party politician from Hawaii.
 She is a state senator from Senate District 12.

 Early life and education

 Moriwaki was born in Honolulu and attended Kaimuki High School, the University of Southern California, and Loyola Law School.

 Career

 After graduating from law school, Moriwaki returned to Hawaii and worked at a private law firm.
 She then became the Labor Department's deputy director under Governor John Waihee.
 She went on to serve in several other government positions before being elected to office in 2018.
 She is a member of the Housing, Technology, and Ways and Means committees.